 - Diary Free - substitute the butter for any regular dairy free butter

 - Gluten Free- substitute ¾ cup flour for ¾ cup almond flour, and the other ¾ cup substitute for gluten free all-purpose flour at a 1:1 ratio (unless stated otherwise on the package)

-- Higher Rise/ oil for butter- these muffins are extremely moist and can be a little dense.
+- Higher Rise/ oil for butter- these muffins are extremely moist and could be a little fluffier.
 For a higher rise and more fluffy muffins, substitute the butter for canola oil 1:1.
 I like the flavor of butter more, so I use butter.

-- Healthy Banana Pumpkin Muffins - reduce sugar to ½ cup, reduce butter to ¼ cup, then substitute 1 cup of the all purpose flour for whole wheat flour.
+- Lighter Banana Pumpkin Muffins - reduce sugar to ½ cup, reduce butter to ¼ cup, then substitute 1 cup of the all purpose flour for whole wheat flour.

 - Strudel/ Crumble Muffins- add a streusel/ crumble topping by mixing together in a separate bowl: ⅓ cup brown sugar, ¼ cup flour and 1 teaspoon cinnamon or pumpkin spice.
 Then cut in 2 Tablespoons cold butter.
 Sprinkle on top of muffins.

 - Pumpkin Banana Chocolate Chip Muffins- Fold in 1 cup of chocolate chips before scooping batter into muffin tin.

 - For a flavor variation, try these salted caramel pumpkin muffins.

 Serve as your would any other muffin or quick bread.
 We eat them for breakfasts or snacks.
 I love to send them with my husband to work.
 I also love these on our Breakfast Charcuterie Board and our Thanksgiving Charcuterie Board, made in a mini muffin tin

 Learn From Us